Is James Bond a good spy? Is he at best competent, and often quite inept? Does a dumber 007 make for a better reading experience?

 For all its incongruity, this idyll in Blofeld’s lair is one of the best extended sequences in a novel stuffed with engaging setpieces.

-Bondophiles like me appreciate the deeper profile we get of 007, including his newly revealed Scottish heritage.
+Bondophiles like me appreciate the deeper profile we get of 007, including a newly revealed Scottish heritage.
 [What prompted Fleming to add that in 1963?]
 He visits the grave of Vesper Lynd and contemplates life, all the while reacquainting himself with Switzerland (a country Fleming knew well) and alpine skiing, a skill which proves necessary during a harrowing escape from Blofeld’s redoubt at Piz Gloria in the book’s second half.

 His encounter with Tracy, a beautiful bird with one or two wings down, brings out his compassion, a quality he has had little use for in his past.
 It creates a rare crisis in sexual confidence after a night of lovemaking leaves her feeling no better: